Canadian Postal Museum: Timeline

 The Canadian Postal Museum was established in 1971 and opened in 1974 as the National Postal Museum.
 It joined the Canadian Museum of Civilization in 1988, adopted its current name in 1996, and moved into a permanent space in the Museum of Civilization in 1997.

 The museum was closed in 2012 as the Canadian Museum of Civilization began to prepare to transition into the Canadian History Museum.
 The Postal Museum collections, now in storage, are managed by the Canadian Museum of Civilization Corporation, a federal Crown Corporation that is also responsible for the Canadian Museum of Civilization, the Canadian War Museum, the Canadian Children's Museum, and the Virtual Museum of New France.
 The postal collection is being broken up.
 According to the Canadian Museum of Civilization, "Many [artifacts] will be included in the new Canadian history gallery, to be completed in 2017.
 The national stamp collection, Reflections of Canada – The National Stamp Collection, will be moved to a new gallery, to open in 2014.
 Two traveling exhibitions are also being developed and will be shown at museums across the country.
 As well, A Chronology of Canadian Postal History and many other online exhibitions will remain on the Museum's website."

 Affiliations

-The Museum was affiliated with: CMA, CHIN, and Virtual Museum of Canada.
+The museum was affiliated with CMA, CHIN, and the Virtual Museum of Canada.
 In 2000 it became a member of the Club de Monte-Carlo de l'élite de la philatélie.